Chicago Car Passenger Injury Lawyer

 How do I get Money from a car Accident?

 Any work-related motor vehicle accident would likely be covered under workers' compensation.
 Under the Illinois Workers' Compensation Act, you may recover lost wages and have your medical care paid for by your employer.
 You may also qualify for a lump sum payment for resulting permanent disability.

 Some employers have corporate car insurance policies that may give your additional benefits than those provided under workers' compensation.

 Consequently, it is suggested that you consult with an experienced Chicago car accident lawyer who can evaluate the applicable insurance coverage and how it may apply to your situation.

 How are Pain and Suffering Calculated in a car Accident?

-Our rapid response allows us to gather crucial evidence and eyewitness accounts on how the accident occurred to determine who is at fault or responsible for the crash.
+Our rapid response and know-how help us gather crucial evidence and eyewitness accounts on how the accident occurred so we can determine who is at fault or responsible for the crash.

 Contact a Chicago, Illinois car accident lawyer at our personal injury law office at (888) 424-5757 (toll-free phone number) for real-time assistance.

 Get a free consultation with our skillful Chicago car accident lawyers to discuss your legal options.